Industrial Workers of the World: Government suppression

 Many IWW members opposed United States participation in World War I. The organization passed a resolution against the war at its convention in November 1916.
 This echoed the view, expressed at the IWW's founding convention, that war represents struggles among capitalists in which the rich become richer, and the working poor all too often die at the hands of other workers.

 An IWW newspaper, the Industrial Worker, wrote just before the U.S. declaration of war: "Capitalists of America, we will fight against you, not for you!
 There is not a power in the world that can make the working class fight if they refuse."
 Yet when a declaration of war was passed by the U.S. Congress in April 1917, the IWW's general secretary-treasurer Bill Haywood became determined that the organization should adopt a low profile in order to avoid perceived threats to its existence.
 The printing of anti-war stickers was discontinued, stockpiles of existing anti-war documents were put into storage, and anti-war propagandizing ceased as official union policy.
 After much debate on the General Executive Board, with Haywood advocating a low profile and GEB member Frank Little championing continued agitation, Ralph Chaplin brokered a compromise agreement.
 A statement was issued that denounced the war, but IWW members were advised to channel their opposition through the legal mechanisms of conscription.
 They were advised to register for the draft, marking their claims for exemption "IWW, opposed to war."

-In spite of the IWW moderating its vocal opposition, the IWW's antiwar stance made it highly unpopular.
-Frank Little, the IWW's most outspoken war opponent, was lynched in Butte, Montana, in August 1917, just four months after war had been declared.

-During World War I the U.S. government moved strongly against the IWW.
+During World War I, the U.S. government moved strongly against the IWW.
 On September 5, 1917, U.S. Department of Justice agents made simultaneous raids on dozens of IWW meeting halls across the country.
 Minutes books, correspondence, mailing lists, and publications were seized, with the U.S. Department of Justice removing five tons of material from the IWW's General Office in Chicago alone.
-This seized material was scoured for possible violations of the Espionage Act of 1917 and other laws, with a view to future prosecution of the organization's leaders, organizers, and key activists.